stevenhoang713/stevenhoang713/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I’m Steven Hoang, a data analyst with a background in sales, business development, and account management in the technology and global workforce management industries.
-Proficient in SQL, Python, Excel, and Tableau for data querying, manipulation, and visualization.
-Experienced in collaborating with cross-functional teams, understanding and optimizing business processes, and providing insights and recommendations to organizations, partners, and clients.
+Proficient in data analysis tools, such as SQL and Python, with a focus on effective communication of complex findings.
+Recently completed the University of Texas Data Analytics Essentials Course and eager for opportunities to apply skills in data analysis and visualization.

 ### 🔧 Tools